avivace/ror2-server/README.md

 - `R2_PSW`, the password someone must provide to join this server;
 - `R2_ENABLE_MODS`, set to `1` to enable mod support (given you mounted the mod folders as described below).

-Just one or more `-e VARIABLENAME=VALUE` to your Docker command.
+Append one or more `-e VARIABLENAME=VALUE` to your Docker command to set environment variables.

 ## Mod support